LostinTimeandspaceYT/DiceKracken/README.md

-# Dice_Roller
+# Dice Roller
+_An electronic character sheet & Dice roller_

+## v0.1
+- Uses a 4x4 button matrix for input
+- No character sheet integration
-MicroPython repo used to create electronic Call of Cthulhu dice roller
+- Call of Cthulhu Only

-Target system: Raspberry Pi Pico

-## BOM:
-- Raspberry Pi Pico
+- Deprecated

+## v1.1
-- 4x4 Keypad
+- Uses a Pimoroni Keypad base (details in README)
-- 16x2 LCD with I2C module (PCF8574)
-- 3x 220 Ohm resistors
-- RGB LED or 3x LEDS
+- Character sheet integration vis JSON
+- Plan to support web API